-Doctor of Nursing Practice Leadership - Post Masters Doctorate Degree transfer nursing curriculum courses).
+• Doctor of Nursing Practice Leadership - Post Masters Doctorate Degree

+The published length of this program is 40 credit hours.
+The maximum time frame must not exceed 60 attempted hours at Saint Francis Medical Center College of Nursing (includes any transfer nursing curriculum courses).
 For the student who enters the program without 500 practicum hours, his/her length of program could be up to 8 credit hours more for a total of 48.